bladehr8/WebApi/_posts/2015-03-30-Action-Parameter-Support.md

 ### know issues
-1. It doesn't work if "null" value is in the payload of collection of entity.
-See [#100](https://github.com/OData/odata.net/issues/100)
+1. It doesn't work if "null" value in the collection of entity in the payload.
+See detail in [#100](https://github.com/OData/odata.net/issues/100).

 2. It doesn't work if anything else follows up the collection of entity in the payload.
-See [#65](Payload deserializer failed if another item following a feed.)
+See detail in [#65](https://github.com/OData/odata.net/issues/65)

 ### null value

 If you invoke an action with a 'null' action parameter value, please don't add the parameter (for example, `"p1":null`) in the payload and leave it un-specified.
 However, for collection, you should always specify it even the collection is an empty collection (for example, `"p1":[]`).

 Thanks.